-Here at the University of Michigan, our students are proud to be highly involved and active members of their community.
-Whether it is a student social, student team, or an outreach event, there are many opportunities to meet people, get involved, have fun, and make a difference.
+Our students are proud to be highly involved and active members of their community.
+Student teams are an opportunity for them to meet people, apply classroom concepts to real applications, have fun, and make a difference.

 The mission of FAMNM is to inspire K-12 students to pursue STEM, business and community outreach opportunities; to support Michigan FIRST teams, mentors and volunteers, and to develop a professional network of FIRST supporters at the University of Michigan.

-The purpose of UM::Autonomy is to design and build a water-surface vehicle capable of navigating and performing various naval operations without any human interaction.
+UM::Autonomy members design and build a water-surface vehicle capable of navigating and performing various naval operations without any human interaction.
 Meeting this objective requires expertise from multiple fields for tasks such as sensor integration, control system design, hull design, and funding management.
-The team was created in response to the International Autonomous Surface Vehicle Competition conducted by the Association for Unmanned Vehicle Systems International and the Office of Naval Research.

 M-Fly is a Society of Automotive Engineers Aerospace Design team at the University of Michigan dedicated to promoting opportunities for students to practice applying their knowledge to aerospace [robotics] projects outside the classroom.